Null-homologous exotic surfaces in 4-manifolds: Families of unknotting number one knots, and the proof of Theorem 1

 \section{Families of unknotting number one knots, and the proof of Theorem 1}

 Now that we have a better understanding of the smooth invariants needed to distinguish potential infinite families of smooth tori, we can describe an explicit family of knots that will give rise to smoothly distinct $\T$.
-For the purposes of this paper, it will be sufficient to focus on a nice family of two-bridge knots.
+For the invariant $B(X,T)$ to be useful, we will need to find a family of knots with unknotting number $1$ whose Alexander polynomials have arbitrarily high degree.
 All two-bridge knots can be given in the form of Figure \ref{f:twobridge} where $a_i$ is the number of right half-twists when $i$ is odd, and left half-twists when $i$ is even.
-We refer to two-bridge knots using Conway's notation, $C(a_0,\ldots,a_m)$, and we note that it is well known (see \cite{BZ} for instance), that two 2-bridge knots are equivalent if and only if $[a_0,\ldots,a_m]$ and $[a'_0,\ldots,a'_{m'}]$ are continued fraction expansions of the same rational number.
+We refer to two-bridge knots using Conway's notation, $C(a_0,\ldots,a_m)$, and we note that it is well known (see \cite[$\S$12B]{BZ} for instance), that two 2-bridge knots are equivalent if and only if $[a_0,\ldots,a_m]$ and $[a'_0,\ldots,a'_{m'}]$ are continued fraction expansions of the same rational number.

 \begin{proposition}[Kanenobu-Murakami \cite{KM}] A two-bridge knot has unknotting number one if and only if it can be expressed as

 \end{proposition}